Plugin Development

 Implementing Hooks

-Query which hooks are supported in the current environment with this command:
+Query available hooks in the current environment:

-semo hook listExample 1: Implement hook_create_project_template
+semo hook listExample: Implement hook_repl

 // src/hooks/index.ts

-export const semo__hook_create_project_template = {
+export const hook_repl = new Hook('semo', (core, argv) => {

 demo_repo: {